Vernon Oxford

-Vernon Oxford (born June 8, 1941) is an American country music singer and guitarist.
+Vernon Oxford (June 8, 1941 – August 18, 2023) was an American country music singer and guitarist.

 Biography

 He was born in Rogers, Arkansas, United States.
 Oxford was raised in Wichita, Kansas, United States, where his father played old-time fiddle.
 He began playing professionally in Utah in 1960, mostly playing in the Kansas area in the early 1960s, then relocated to Nashville in 1964.
 In 1965, he met Harlan Howard, who got him signed to RCA Victor and helped him find material to record.
 He then released seven singles and one LP, Woman Let Me Sing You a Song; none of them charted, and he was soon dropped from RCA.

 His career saw a resurgence in Britain, where he was first rediscovered in the middle of the 1970s.
 A best-of was issued there in 1974, and RCA signed him again to tour there.
 His hit singles "Shadows of My Mind", "Redneck (The Redneck National Anthem)", and "A Good Old Fashioned Saturday Night Honky Tonk Barroom Brawl" (U.S. Country No. 55, 1977) reinvigorated his career in America; in Britain, he was well known for "I've Got to Get Peter Off Your Mind" and "Field of Flowers".
 He also recorded a comedy duet with Jim Ed Brown, "Mowing The Lawn".
 After a break of several years, he began a career as a gospel singer in 1981.